ericjorgensen/ericjorgensen/README.md

 | Making an impact                        | Let’s build the right thing, in the right way, with the right amount of investment.                                                                                            |

 ## Some of my areas of growth as I settle into my role ⏫
 We are all works in progress — including me!
-Here are a few of of things that I'm thinking about as I settle into my role here.
+Here are a few of of things that I'm thinking about as I settle into my new role as a director at GitHub.

-### I'm new to GitHub (as of June '22)
+### I'm new to my role (as of March '24)
-I don’t have the context and organizational insight that other managers do, not yet!
-Focusing on meeting people throughout GitHub and learn as much as I can as quickly as I can.
+I don’t have the context and organizational insight that other directors do, not yet!
+I am focusing on talking to people throughout my org and learning as much as I can as quickly as I can.

 ### Over-explaining
 I am working on using less words to say more.